-1.1 Meteorological systems of the World Weather Watch 2

-1.1.1 Global Observing System 2

-1.1.1.1 Surface observing 3

-1.1.1.2 Upper-air observing 3

-1.1.1.3 Radar observations 4

-1.1.1.4 Observing stations at sea 4

-1.1.1.5 Observations from aircraft 4

-1.1.1.6 Observations from satellites 4

-1.2 Observing systems of other WMO programmes 5

-1.2.1 WMO Global Atmosphere Watch 5

-1.2.2 Global Climate Observing System 5

-1.2.3 Hydrology and water resources programme 6

-1.3 Future plans for WMO observing systems: the WMO Integrated Global Observing Systems (WIGOS) 6

 1.1 Meteorological systems of the World Weather Watch

-To analyze, warn and predict the weather, modern meteorology depends upon near instantaneous exchange of weather information across the entire globe.
-The World Weather Watch (WWW), the core of the WMO Programmes, combines observing systems, telecommunication facilities, and data-processing and forecasting centres – operated by the 187 Member States – to make available meteorological and related geophysical information needed to provide efficient services in all countries.
+To analyse, warn and predict the weather, modern meteorology depends upon near instantaneous exchange of weather information across the entire globe.
+The World Weather Watch (WWW), the core of the WMO Programmes, combines observing systems, telecommunication facilities, and data-processing and forecasting centres – operated by the 191 Member States and Territories– to make available meteorological and related geophysical information needed to provide efficient services in all countries.

 The World Weather Watch is coordinated and monitored by WMO with a view to ensuring that every country has available all of the information it needs to provide weather services (analysis, warnings and predictions) on a day-to-day basis as well as for long-term planning and research.
 An increasingly important part of the WWW Programme provides support for international programmes related to global climate, especially climate change as well as other environmental issues, and to sustainable development.